 Right now, the concept of a particle following a 4 (or more) dimension space filling curve is already strange, but let's think a little about the implication:

-I'll push the reflexion a bit further in the next chapter.
+I'll push this concept a bit further in the next chapter.